SantanderMetGroup/ansible-thredds-cluster/roles/tds/README.md

           port: Port number for the connector
           proxyName: proxyName attribute for the connector
           connectionTimeout: connectionTimeout attribute for the connector
+	  host: IP or hostname used is mod_jk worker.NAME.host directive
+	  proxy: Name of the host as defined in the ansible inventory, mandatory for AJP connector
         replicas: Collections that are supported by the instance
           name: Must reference the path attribute of the collection that this instance replicates.